-Admission Requirements: successful completion of the module "Introduction to Geographies of Global Inequalities".
+Admission Requirements: Successful completion of the module "Introduction to Geographies of Global Inequalities".

-Qualification Goals: Students are able to familiarize themselves with a current and relevant research field of geographic inequality research in its thematic breadth.
-They are familiar with important debates in this research field and can relate their thematic knowledge to current processes and problems and analyze and explain them with the help of the conceptual approaches they have learned.
+Qualification Goals: Students are familiar with a current and relevant research field of geographic inequality research in its thematic breadth.
+They are familiar with important debates in this research field and can relate their thematic knowledge to current processes and problems, as well as analyze and explain these using the conceptual approaches they have learned.

-Content: In the module, a thematic deepening from a selected central human geography research field is developed.
+Content: In this module, a thematic deepening from a selected central human geography research field is developed.
 This includes topics from the fields of human-environment relations, geographical health research, mobility (migration, forced migration, racism), urban research, poverty and inequality, work and economic systems, crises and disaster research, livelihood research, global governance, socio-ecological transformation and gender or queer geographies.
-Specific thematic areas are introduced through empirical case studies and related to analytical perspectives for the study of the relations of nature, culture, and society.
+Specific thematic areas are introduced through empirical case studies and are related to analytical perspectives for the study of the relations of nature, culture, and society.

-Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation e Workload (hours) Seminar 2 Paper, Learning Diary, Presentation, Moderation, Discussion Participation Presence Time Preparation and Follow Up 30 60 Exam Preparation and Exam 60 Module Exam Term Paper (approx. 4.000 words), Presentation of a Poster (approx. 30 minutes) or Podcast (approx. 20 minutes)
+Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Seminar 2 Paper, Learning Diary, Presentation, Moderation, Presence Time Preparation and Follow Up 30 60 Discussion Participation.
+Exam Preparation and Exam 60

-Module Language English
+Module Exam Term Paper (approx. 4.000 words), Presentation of a Poster (approx. 30 minutes) or Podcast (approx. 20 minutes)

-Obligation to attend regularly yes
+Module Language English English

-Workload in total 150 hours 5 LP
+Obligation to attend regularly Yes Yes

-Module Duration one semester
+Workload in total 150 hours 5 CP

-Frequency of Offer every winter semester
+Module Duration One semester One semester

-Lloobility Master's Degree Program m Geographies of Global
+Frequency of Offer Every winter semes Every winter semester

-USability Inequalities
+Usability Master's Degree Pr ogram Geographies of Global Inequalities